-The Monitoring Team approved MCSO's recommendations from July Site Visit Request #8 for the Monitoring Team's assessment of compliance for Paragraph 96 on October 14, 2024.
-The fourth quarter is the first time the approved assessment changes could be applied.
-During the fourth quarter, there was only one Incident Report Memorialization which was entered on December 26, 2024, and was not finalized for assessment in the fourth quarter.
+The Monitoring Team approved MCSO's recommendations from the July Site Visit Request #8 for the Monitoring Team's assessment of compliance for Paragraph 96 on October 14, 2024.
+The Fourth Quarter 2024 was the first time the approved assessment changes could be applied.
+During the fourth quarter, there was only one Incident Report Memorialization ("IRM"), which was entered on December 26, 2024, and was not finalized for assessment in the Fourth Quarter.